digitaldias/techcasestudies/_posts/2017-06-15-Lufthansa.md

 <br/>

-A final Selenium test of a AuthN protected page would then look like this:
+A final Selenium test of an AuthN protected page would then look like this:

 {% highlight csharp %}